JianMeng/jianmeng.github.com/_posts/2021-02-20-poka-yoke-update-firmware.md

 layout: post
 fuzzydate: February 2021
 ---

 ["poka yoke"](https://kanbanize.com/lean-management/improvement/what-is-poka-yoke) is a japanese word ポカヨケ, which mean Fool-proofing.
 I first meet this word in a book talking about User interface design in web serval years ago.
-But soon I soon found where it should be applied.
+But soon I found where it should be applied.

 My boss in Emerson assignd me to write a update firmware page in site supervisor.
 This is a simple page like below.